replexica/replexica/readme.md

 Check out our [Docs](https://replexica.com/go/docs) for more detailed guides on how to use Replexica with your app.

+## Experimental JavaScript/React compiler

+Besides i18n tools and Replexica CLI, this repo contains an experimental JavaScript compiler.
+It automates making a web app multilingual without code changes or string extraction: works during build time, taking just 1 minute to plug in.
+You can find a brief demo [here](https://x.com/MaxPrilutskiy/status/1781011350136734055).
+The compiler automatically handles the entire process, eliminating manual work.
+It's experimental, currently under development, and not yet ready for production use.
+To contribute, please star this repo and reach out to us.
+We've got 30+ contributors on the waitlist, and you're welcome to join as well.
+Contact our CTO Max on Discord or via email (max@replexica.com).

 ## Authors

 * **[Veronica](https://github.com/vrcprl)** - Data Science, and LLMs.